Frequently Asked Questions about Clinical Herbalism:

 Leading researchers in the field of herb-drug interactions believe that most herbs do not pose a risk of interacting with most drugs.
 However, this depends entirely on the herb, the drug, and the person taking them.
 We invite you to watch this free training session from the National Center for Complementary and Integrative Health which features Dr. Bill Gurley, a leading pharmacologist in the field of herb-drug interaction research.
 It is important to note that Erika Galentin MNIMH, RH (AHG) specializes in interpreting herb-drug interaction research and its clinical relevance and is dedicated to providing safe suggestions for integrating herbs into your daily life, even if you are concurrently taking pharmaceutical medications.

 However, we request that you speak to your primary doctor, specialist, and all other members of your healthcare team prior to making any changes to your diet, lifestyle, or using herbs as these changes may impact your pharmaceutical treatment/s.
 A full list of herbs in your personalized blend will be provided to you so that you can freely share this information with your healthcare team.
-In addition, upon you signing a medial release, Erika Galentin, MNIMH, RH (AHG) would be able to speak directly to designated members of your healthcare team directly about her recommendations.
+In addition, upon you signing a medial release, Erika Galentin, MNIMH, RH (AHG) would be able to speak directly to designated members of your healthcare team directly about her suggestions.

 Erika G Galentin of Sovereignty Herbs, LLC and their representatives are not qualified or able to advise you to discontinue or change doses of pharmaceutical medications.
 You are advised to consult with your prescribing physician concerning any desired or personally implemented modifications to pharmaceutical medications.
 In addition, you are advised to speak to your medical doctor and/or licensed medical practitioner prior to trying herbal and dietary supplements or making changes to your diet or lifestyle as they may impact your medical treatment.
 Erika G Galentin of Sovereignty Herbs, LLC and their representatives advise and request that you disclose any and all herbal or dietary supplements and lifestyle changes to your medical doctor and any healthcare professionals from which you seek care.